TENNLab-UTK/framework-open/markdown/framework_network.md

 ## Input and output nodes

 - `add_input(id)` - This creates a new input and assigns it to the given node.
-- `set_input(input_id, node_id)` - This sets the given input node to the node with `node_id`.
-   This allows you to replace an input node with another node.
-If the input doesn't exist it creates it.
-This is a little dangerous because that means that there may be some unassigned input nodes.
 - `get_input(input_id)` returns a `Node` pointer to the given input node.
 - `num_inputs()` returns the number of input nodes.

 - `add_output()` is analogous to `add_input()`.
-- `set_output()` is analogous to `set_input()`.
 - `get_output()` is analogous to `get_input()`.
 - `num_outputs()` is analogous to `num_outputs()`.